Still image sorting rule guide

 • You can automatically sort images based on whether they are correctly exposed or not.

-• If you enable the button, images that are correctly exposed will be judged as matching the sorting rules.
+• If you enable this function, images that are correctly exposed will be determined as matching the sorting rules.

-• Images shot in AEB (Auto Exposure Bracketing) mode are judged to be correctly exposed.
+• Images shot in AEB (Auto Exposure Bracketing) mode are determined to be correctly exposed.

 screen image